ydahal1/ydahal1/ReadMe.md

-Hostess: Do you have a preference of where you sit?
-Dad: Down.
+Never take advice from electrons.
+They are always negative.

 [
-Sat Jul 25 00:44:08 UTC 2026
+Sun Jul 26 00:47:25 UTC 2026
  ]